Robo-Advisor

 A 1%-2% fee on your earnings can kill your overall returns, so make sure you’re getting your money’s worth if you make this decision.

-Personal Capital’s Fee Analyzer is a great tool that can help you figure out which option is best for you.
-Blooom can help analyze your portfolio to make sure you’re getting the most out of your retirement accounts.
+Empower’s Fee Analyzer is a great tool that can help you figure out which option is best for you.
+It can also help analyze your portfolio to make sure you’re getting the most out of your retirement accounts.

 Get our best strategies, tools, and support sent straight to your inbox.